Dixin/Blog/Documents/Understanding (all) JavaScript module formats and tools.md

 npm install --save-dev @babel/plugin-transform-modules-systemjs
 ```

-And it should be added to the Babel configuration:
+And it should be added to the Babel configuration `babel.config.json`:

 ```js
 {